Yaku Pérez Guartambel: Rise to political prominence and presidential candidacy

 In May 2019, Pérez was elected to serve as the Prefect of the Azuay Province.
-During her tenure as Prefect, Pérez prioritized environmental and water policy, carrying out reforestation, promoting bicycle use in the province, and pushing to eliminate single-use plastic bags.

-Pérez rose to national prominence for her role in the 2019 demonstrations against the neoliberal economic policies of President Lenín Moreno.

-Pérez belongs to the right-wing faction of Pachakutik, defending a "flexible and open left", hostile to the policies of Rafael Correa.
-She has said a free trade agreement with the United States is not an unreasonable proposal, depending on its details.

-She was a candidate in the 2021 Ecuadorian general election, coming in to a close third place, according to the controversial and partially revoked election commission.
-Initial exit polls put her at 20% in the first round of elections, making her the second-place candidate and therefore would participate in the run-off election against the former minister under Rafael Correa—Andrés Arauz.
+During his tenure as Prefect, Pérez prioritized environmental and water policy, carrying out reforestation, promoting bicycle use in the province, and pushing to eliminate single-use plastic bags.
+Pérez rose to national prominence for his role in the 2019 demonstrations against the neoliberal economic policies of President Lenín Moreno.
+Pérez belonged to the indigenous political party, Pachakutik, and defended a "flexible and open left", hostile to the policies of Rafael Correa.
+He has said a free trade agreement with the United States is not an unreasonable proposal, depending on its details.
+He was a candidate in the 2021 Ecuadorian general election, coming in to a close third place, according to the controversial and partially revoked election commission.
+Initial exit polls put him at 20% in the first round of elections, making him the second-place candidate and therefore would participate in the run-off election against the former minister under Rafael Correa—Andrés Arauz.
 This was considered a surprising result, as unreliable and possibly biased pre-election polling had put Pérez in third place, behind Arauz and right-wing banker Guillermo Lasso.
-While the Left-wing candidate Arauz proposed giving $1000 to one million working-class Ecuadorian families - as Ecuador grappled with the social and economic impacts of COVID-19 crisis - Pérez attacked that plan on the grounds that poor citizens would spend all the money on beer in one day.

-In her first statement after the announcement of the partial results, Pérez welcomed a "victory for ecology and the defense of water".
+In his first statement after the announcement of the partial results, Pérez welcomed a "victory for ecology and the defense of water".

 On 19 May 2021, Pérez left Pachakutik in disagreement over the party's legislators working together with CREO to elect the new speaker of the National Assembly.
-She had earlier expressed her opposition to any legislative alliance with either of CREO or UNES.
+He had earlier expressed his opposition to any legislative alliance with either of CREO or UNES.